 Hit Locations (optional)

 To add more realism the body may be divided into different hit locations in order to determine which part of the body is hit.
-See the illustrations on the next page too find out how different types of bodies are divided into hit locations.
+See the illustrations below to see how different types of bodies are divided into hit locations.

 A human has 50 % of his body points in the head and arms and 80 % in the body and legs.
 See the Creatures booklet for other creatures.